-Cambridge Institute of Allied Health & Technology’s Associate of Science in Nursing prepares students for successful careers in the registered nursing field.
+Cambridge College of Healthcare & Technology’s Associate of Science in Nursing prepares students for successful careers in the registered nursing field.
 In less than two years, students are offered the training and education needed to pursue entry-level positions in the field.

 The ASN program covers a wide range of foundational subject matter key to the Registered Nursing field, including: